 These items cannot be brought to the Washtenaw County Home Toxics program for disposal.

-Due to regulations, the Home Toxics Center cannot except waste used for a business purpose or from out-of-county residents, except for fertilizer and pesticides.
+Due to regulations, the Home Toxics Center cannot accept waste generated by businesses, government entities, and organizations (including public and private schools and places of worship).
+We also do not accept waste from out-of-county residents, except pesticides.
 Contact us for assistance in finding an alternative disposal method if necessary.

 - Batteries in a serial configuration (*see below for more information)